 Fill in columns A through H if you have claimed the credit on property that was disposed of or was removed from qualified use (a) in a tax year after the year in which the credit was allowed and (b) prior to the end of its useful life or specified holding period.
 Do not include property that has been in qualified use for more than 12 consecutive years.
-For a description of what constitutes an early disposition of property, see page 3 of Form IT-212-I.
+For a description of what constitutes an early disposition of property, see page 2 of Form IT-212-I, Instructions for Form IT-212.